RajidiSahithi/Session_10/README.md

 <pre>
 Syntax:
     A.PadIfNeeded(min_height=36, min_width=36, p=1.0),
 PadIfNeeded is an image augmentation technique that pads the input image on all four sides if the side is less than the desired number.
 The desired number is specified by the min_height and min_width parameters.
-In this case padding is equal to 4.
+In this case, padding is equal to 4.

 </pre>
 ### RandomCrop